spencerjirehcebrian/spencerjirehcebrian/README.md

-# Hey there! 👋
+# Hey there!

-**Hi, my name is Spencer** and I like to try problem solving with code, neural networks, and too much Tailwind CSS.
-Still figuring most of it out as I go.
+**Hi, my name is Spencer** and I like to try problem solving with code, neural networks, and an unreasonable amount of Tailwind CSS.
+Still figuring most of it out as I go, which is definitely a sustainable long-term strategy.

 Currently working on:
-- 🔧 Building web applications and experimenting with new frameworks
+- Building web applications and experimenting with technologie and frameworks that didn't exist last Tuesday
-- 🤖 Machine learning projects (with varying degrees of success)
+- Machine learning projects (accuracy: sometimes better than random guessing)
-- 🎨 Making interfaces that hopefully don't hurt anyone's eyes
+- Making interfaces that hopefully achieve the bare minimum of not causing physical pain
-- 📚 Learning algorithms and pretending I knew them all along
+- Learning algorithms I should have learned in 2017 but was busy (didn't know what Python was) that decade
+- LARPing as a project manager by delegating tasks to Claude Code with SDD (our working relationship is professional and definitely not adversarial)

-## 🚀 What I Work On
+## What I Work On

 **Web Applications**
-- Full-stack applications using React, Node.js, and various databases
+- Full-stack applications using mostly React, Next.js, and a wide variety of backends and databases that may or may not be normalized
-- Spinning entire web applications from the ground up, designing it's systems, optimizing to scale, deploying them, then proceeding to scale to zero users.
+- Spinning entire web applications from the ground up, architecting their systems with the confidence of someone who has never heard of technical debt, optimizing them to scale horizontally and vertically, deploying them to production with zero downtime, then proceeding to scale to zero users with remarkable efficiency
-- Trying to one day make user experiences that don't make people want to punch their computers
+- Trying to one day create user experiences that don't make people question their life choices
-- Do TDD for the first two features, get frustrated, then do production based testing
+- Practicing TDD religiously for approximately the first 8% of the project before reverting to production-based testing (also known as "the lion does not concern themselves with test coverage")

 **Machine Learning Experiments**
-- Data analysis and predictive modeling with Python
+- Data analysis and predictive modeling with Python and libraries I pretend to fully understand
-- Creating neural networks from scratch
+- Creating neural networks from scratch because apparently pre-built solutions are for quitters
-- Trying LLM integrations within my web applications
+- Integrating LLMs into web applications, thereby ensuring my code becomes sentient before I do
-- Natural language processing attempts
+- Natural language processing attempts that occasionally process language naturally
-- Working with datasets and hoping the patterns I find actually mean something
+- Working with datasets and performing statistical analysis that confirms patterns I suspected existed (p < 0.05, probably)

 **Mobile & Desktop**
 - Cross-platform applications with React Native and Electron.
-Going to try Tauri soon (I don't like Electron).
+Planning to migrate to Tauri eventually (Electron and I have creative differences regarding RAM usage)

 <p align="center">
   <a href="https://cebrian.spencerjireh.com/" target="_blank">